Pytest

 Pytest is a Python testing framework that originated from the PyPy project.
 It can be used to write various types of software tests, including unit tests, integration tests, end-to-end tests, and functional tests.
 Its features include parametrized testing, fixtures, and assert re-writing.

-Pytest fixtures provide the contexts for tests by passing in parameter names in test cases; its parametrization eliminates duplicate code for testing multiple sets of input and output; and its rewritten assert statements provide detailed output for causes of failures.
+Pytest fixtures provide the contexts for tests by passing in parameter names in test cases; its parameterization eliminates duplicate code for testing multiple sets of input and output; and its rewritten assert statements provide detailed output for causes of failures.

 History

 Pytest was developed as part of an effort by third-party packages to address Python's built-in module unittest's shortcomings.
-It originated as part of PyPy, an alternative implementation of Python to the standard CPython.
+It originated as part of PyPy, an alternative to Python's standard CPython codebase.

 Since its creation in early 2003, PyPy has had a heavy emphasis on testing.
-PyPy had unit tests for newly written code, regression tests for bugs, and integration tests using CPython's test suite.
+PyPy had unit tests for newly written code, regression tests for bugs, and integration tests using CPython's existing unittest suite.

 In mid 2004, a testing framework called utest emerged and contributors to PyPy began converting existing test cases to utest.
 Meanwhile, at EuroPython 2004 a complementary standard library for testing, named std, was invented.
 This package laid out the principles, such as assert rewriting, of what would later become pytest.
 In late 2004, the std project was renamed to py, std.utest became py.test, and the py library was separated from PyPy.
 In November 2010, pytest 2.0.0 was released as a package separate from py.
 It was still called py.test until August 2016, but following the release of pytest 3.0.0 the recommended command line entry point became pytest.

 Pytest has been classified by developer security platform Snyk as one of the key ecosystem projects in Python due to its popularity.
 Some well-known projects who switched to pytest from unittest and nose (another testing package) include those of Mozilla and Dropbox.